Nick Brossette: New England Patriots

-After going undrafted in the 2019 NFL draft, the Patriots signed him as an undrafted free agent on April 29, 2019.
+After going undrafted in the 2019 NFL draft, the New England Patriots signed Brossette as an undrafted free agent on April 29, 2019.
 During his preseason debut against the Detroit Lions, he ran for 66 yards and a touchdown.
-He finished the preseason with 200 rushing yards and three touchdowns.
-He was waived by the Patriots on August 31, 2019.
+Brossette finished the preseason with 200 rushing yards and three touchdowns.
+He was waived by the Patriots on August 31.

 Detroit Lions

-He was signed to the Detroit Lions practice squad on September 12, 2019.
-He was later released that same day, and was resigned by the Lions on September 18, 2019.
-He was released by the Lions again on September 24, 2019.
+Brossette was signed to the Detroit Lions' practice squad on September 12, 2019.
+He was later released that same day, and was subsequently re-signed by the team on September 18.
+Brossette was released by the Lions again on September 24.